modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

 `modin/logging` directory and the Python `logging` module, which may be used as a default in such environments.
 As a resolution, one can simply run Modin logging from a different directory or manually manage the name conflicts.

+**User Warning:** In the interactive case (using modin logging inside of an ipython process), it may require quitting ipython several times
+(cntl-c) if you want to exit ipython when the memory profiling is enabled.

 Usage example
 -------------